mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueagent-1-0-0.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The "Blue Toque Business Process" Decentralized Identifier Method specification ("Blue Toque Business Process" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Business Processes, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].
+The "Blue Toque Decentralized Agent" Decentralized Identifier Method specification ("Blue Toque Decentralized Agent" DID Method specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for DID Agents (Decentralized Agents), a key feature of the

-The "Blue Toque Business Process" DID Method space is based, in large part, on the Object Management Group (OMG) Business Process Management Notation (BPMN) specification[40] for defining executable business process workflow templates.
-In addition to being able to visually define business process workflow templates, the BPMN specification[40] defines a standard XML serialization format for the persistance and exchange of business process workflow templates across multiple workflow platforms.

-Further, the Trusted Digital Web project defines a BPMN-compatible, compact executable byte code and serialization format for the efficient storage and execution of business process workflow templates for use with Verifiable Data Registry (VDR) technologies (blockchain or any other verifiable storage architecture/technology).
+Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].

+The "Blue Toque Decentralized Agent" DID Method space is based, in part, on the Trinity Specificiation Language (TSL), a component of the Trinity Graph Engine open source project[42][43].

+The "Blue Toque Decentralized Agent" DID Method builds upon the long history of experiences with similar object specification and data access models; such as: Object Linking and Embedding (OLE)[44], Common Object Model (COM)[45], Open Database Connections (ODBC)[46], OLE-DB (OLE for Databases)[47], and ActiveX Data Objects for .NET (ADO.NET)[48], to name a few.

 This specification defines the following:
-- "Blue Toque Business Process" Identifier Syntax and Construction
+- "Blue Toque Decentralized Agent" Identifier Syntax and Construction
-- "Blue Toque Business Process" DID Document CRUD Abstract Interface
+- "Blue Toque Decentralized Agent" DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "Blue Toque Business Process" DID Method specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "Blue Toque Decentralized Agent" DID Method specification.

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "Blue Toque Business Process" DID Method.
+- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "Blue Toque Decentralized Agent" DID Method.

 ### Intended Audience